-Deep below the surface, the layers of the Zechstein (Upper Permian) consist of salt.
-This layers are rather mighty.
+The whole area is a Mesozoic basin, an area of continual downlift during the Mesozoic, which was compensated by sedimentation and resulted in 4 to 5 km of sedimentary rocks.
+The sedimentary rocks include terrestrial and marine sandstones, limestones and marls.
+Deep below the surface, the layers of the Zechstein (Upper Permian) consist of salt and gypsum.
+These layers are rather mighty.
 The specific weight of the salt is lower than that of the layers above.
-And the high pressure of the layers above makes the salt flow.
-At a pressure of 100 kg/cm² salt starts to flow.
-In the Jurassic and Cretacious the salt started to flow, thickened at some points, thinned at others and formed pillows.
-Today most of those pillows formed salt diapirs, formed like champignon and sometimes extending up close tothe surface.
-The forces of the salt pressing upwards forced the Jurassic and Cretacious limestone and sandstone layers above to bend upwards.
-The form rather typical hills.
+And at a pressure of 100 kg/cm² salt starts to flow.
+During the Jurassic and Cretaceous the salt started to flow, thickening at some points, thinning at others and forming pillows.
+Today most of those pillows formed salt diapirs, formed like mushrooms and sometimes extending up close to the surface.
+The forces of the salt pressing upwards forced the Jurassic and Cretaceous limestone and sandstone layers above to bend upwards.
+They form rather typical circular or elongated hills.

 The uplift of hills by the salt is called halokinetic, where halo is derived from the greek word for salt, and kinetic means mechanical force.
 Another geographic feature is also formed by the salt, but not by halokinetic forces.
-Numerous lakes, like the Arendsee near Salzwedel are located on the top of an diapir.
-The ground water dissolved the top of the salt and transported it away.
-The resulting cavern collapsed and thus formed a sort of doline which filled with ground water soon.
+Numerous lakes, like the Arendsee near Salzwedel are located on the top of a diapir.
+The groundwater dissolved the top of the salt and transported it away.
+The resulting cavern collapsed and thus formed a sort of doline which filled with groundwater soon.
 Gypsum is the diapir is not as soluble as salt, so it accumulates and saves the diapir against further solution.

 All in all the northern plains of German, although formed of carbonate rock, have very little caves.
-This is because of the geography, the flat surface and the high ground water table.
+This is because of the geography, the flat surface and the high groundwater.
 There are several other karst features.
-Caves like the Kalkberghöhle are very rare and extremely interesting.
+Caves like the Kalkberghöhle are very rare and fascinating.